If You Could Have Dinner With Anyone ...

 And the winner is ...

-Kimberley Jaksina, who asked:

-If you could have dinner with anyone, living or dead, who would it be?
+Kimberley Jaksina, who asked: "If you could have dinner with anyone, living or dead, who would it be?"

-- Jesus: I have often wondered what I would learn from Him, were I able to sit down personally and talk to him, face to face.
+- Jesus: I have often wondered what I would learn from Him, were I able to sit down personally and talk to Him, face to face.
 But then I think ...
 I'd likely be horribly frustrated if He spoke to me in parables the entire time.
 Still, what an experience that would be!!
 I suppose I shall keep biding my time, until it is my turn to have dinner with Him for real once I'm dead.

 - John Cena: I don't even care if this is cheesy or silly or shallow.
 And it's not entirely because he's hot, either.
 I'd really just love to be able to sit down with him and ask him what kind of toll it takes on him, personally, to be who he is.
 I mean, he has his well-known persona as an athlete with the WWE, and he's got his bit of acting in a few movies here and there over the years.
 But maybe his most admirable quality (for me) is his extreme involvement with the Make-A-Wish Foundation.
-As possibly the most popular and most frequently requested stars involved in the program, he is a true hero to sick children all over the world, taking the time from other aspects of his busy life to sit down and talk to kids who want nothing more than to see him live and in person.
+As possibly the most popular and definitely one of the most frequently requested stars involved in the program, he is a true hero to sick children all over the world, taking the time from other aspects of his busy life to sit down and talk to kids who want nothing more than to see him live and in person.
 I know he isn't the cure for cancer, and he can't save any of those kids from the death that lingers all around them ... but he does what he can to bring them a few moments of happy uniqueness.
 Having granted over three hundred wishes, his dedication is legendary, and I'd love to speak with the man behind the wishes.

-There are actors, too, like Tom Cruise (because it would be a hilariously awesome memory if he went nuts again), Jennifer Aniston (because she's so down to earth), or Drew Barrymore (because her life history is probably full of great wisdom and strong lessons).
+I would also love to spend some time with other authors I don't know, such as Nora Roberts or Nicholas Sparks.
+There are actors, like Jennifer Aniston (because she's so down to earth) or Drew Barrymore (because her life history is probably full of great wisdom and strong lessons).

 Comedians make my list too: Carlos Mencia, Jo Koy, or Leanne Morgan simply because I love them and I want to know if they are always that funny.